ivanpustogarov/DrE/README.md

 Key features:

   * Is able to analyse code written for MSP430 family of microcontrollers
-  * MSP430 Interrupt and memory models
+  * MSP430 Interrupt and memory models (e.g it supports reads from ADC and other peripherals)
   * Compositional: it can execute function in isolation and collect execution paths.
   * Directed: It tries to find execution paths toward the target line.
     It has two modes of operation: 1) "Forward mode" which prefers shortest paths in ICFG toward the target line;
-    2) Compositional mode in which tries to smartly combine function summaries.
+    2) Compositional mode in which it tries to smartly combine (or stitch) function summaries by progapagating relevant constrainst.

-## About Directed Symbolic Execution
+## About Directed Symbolic Execution and DrE
 Instead of attempting to explore all code paths, directed symbolic execution starts with a target, i.e., a particular point of interest in the program.
 The output of a successful directed symbolic execution is